thephpleague/uri-src/docs/interfaces/7.0/ipv4.md

 - `League\Uri\IPv4\BCMathCalculator` which relies on BCMath extension;
 - `League\Uri\IPv4\NativeCalculator` which relies on PHP build against the x.64 architecture;

-For ease of usage the class exposes a `IPv4Normalizer::fromEnvironment` named constructor which will pick the correct implementation based on the available extensions.
-If no calculator is provided a `League\Uri\Ipv4\MissingFeature` exception will be thrown.
+For ease of usage the class exposes a `fromEnvironment` named constructor which will pick the correct implementation based on the available extensions.

-If no normalization is possible `null` is returned.
+If no calculator is provided a `League\Uri\Exceptions\MissingFeature` exception will be thrown. likewise, if no convertion is possible `null` is returned.

 ```php
 <?php